YuanxingLong00/amax.whitepaper/amax.whitepaper-en.md

 ### i.
 Token Distribution

-The overall allocation of `$AMAX` tokens are as follows:
+The overall allocation of `$AMAX` tokens is as follows:

 <img src="./assets/amax-total-allocation_en.png" width=800 />